k-Rohit/AIML_Case-Study/README.md

 ### Model Selection and Training:

 - Applied Random Forest Algorithm for its effectiveness in handling nonlinear relationships and good generalisation capabilities
-- Trained the model on preprocessed dataset containing lagged features, rolling statistics, and temporal attributes.
+- Trained the model on a preprocessed dataset containing lagged features, rolling statistics, and temporal attributes.

 ### Model Evaluation and Performance: